Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Examples:

-* B"axisTypes=RRRRRR" means 6 axis robot with rotational axes
+* P"axisTypes=RRRRRR" means 6 axis robot with rotational axes
-* B"axisTypes=RRP" means serial scara with third axis being prismatic, i. e. two rotary arms and one linear Z axis
+* P"axisTypes=RRP" means serial scara with third axis being prismatic, i. e. two rotary arms and one linear Z axis
-* B"axisTypes=PPP" means 3 axis cartesian printer with three prismatic axes
+* P"axisTypes=PPP" means 3 axis cartesian printer with three prismatic axes
-* B"axisTypes=PPPRRR" means cartesian printer with additional spheric 3 axis head
+* P"axisTypes=PPPRRR" means cartesian printer with additional spheric 3 axis head
-* B"axisTypes=PPPRR" means CNC 5 axis with three linear and two rotary axes.
+* P"axisTypes=PPPRR" means CNC 5 axis with three linear and two rotary axes.
 With a rotary axis at the head, the order will be different like RPPPR
-* B"axisTypes=RRRp" means 4 axis palletized
+* P"axisTypes=RRRp" means 4 axis palletized
-* B"axisTypes=RRRpR" means 4 axis palletized with 4th actuator, so 5 axes in total
+* P"axisTypes=RRRpR" means 4 axis palletized with 4th actuator, so 5 axes in total

 CNC 5 axis allows many variants.
 The following dynamic mapping allows to configure them by defining how the forward kinematics is calculated.
 Inverting transformation matrices or reverting axes is necessary sometimes, as well as changing letter assignments.

-**B"mapDriveLetterDn=0X3:1Y4:2Z5:3A1:4C0"**
+**P"mapDriveLetterDn=0X3:1Y4:2Z5:3A1:4C0"**
-**B"mapDriveLetterDn=0X1:1Y2:2Z3:p4"**
+**P"mapDriveLetterDn=0X1:1Y2:2Z3:p4"**
 The first number is the drive number, the second drive letter and the third the Dn number.
 A parallelogram axis has no actuator, so the first number is omitted and pn is used.
 * if this parameter is not set, it is expected that the first drive is used at D1, second at D2 etc. and the letters are standard XYZABC (or XYZUVW) for 6 axis, XYZ for 4 axis pallet, XYZAC for CNC 5 axis AC type.
 * maps drive number with drive letter with Dn, in the first example the first drive called X is mapped to D3